 We are all surrounded by people and surfaces.
 Reducing contact is obviously the most effective way to reduce infection but not always possible.
 The best advice out there is to WASH YOUR HANDS – think of them as evil germ tentacles.
 And if you can’t do this, then use hand sanitizer.
 Your own hands are your biggest enemy.
 Also avoid touching any parts of your face in between hand washes.
 More info here https://www.freshfoodsafety.org/news

 7. What else can I do to reduce single use plastic waste during this time?

 a) Ask customers if they want a lid on their coffee?
 That pesky plastic lid is a huge litter bug and ends up on many of Australia’s beautiful shore lines.
 Let’s try and avoid this.
 Here is silly but helpful poster for you to download, print off and pop up if you think it is appropriate for your customers.
 It might put a few smiles on faces too!

 b) Explore the use of compostable grade containers.
-Check out compostable gear from Detpak – there is 25% off for all Responsible Cafes to make the products more affordable for you (please note, this is not a commercial partnership – we just want to try and help you out!).
-Contact us for more info.
+Check out compostable gear from Compostable Alternatives – there is 10% off for all Responsible Cafes with the code responsiblecafes10 to make the products more affordable for you (please note, this is not a commercial partnership – we just want to try and help you out!).

 c) If you are running takeaway services ditch the plastic cutlery, straws, napkins and condiments!

 According Australia New Zealand Food Standard there is NO evidence for foodborne transmission of COVID-19 and no reported cases of COVID-19 have been linked to contamination of food.
 It is always advisable to wash fresh fruit and veg before serving.
 Don’t use soap or disinfectants… obvs.
 It isn’t made for eating.

 9. I am feeling really anxious about the crisis.